May 31st

 Meaning of the subhAShita:

 In my opinion, the attestation for a person of low character is not his clan.
-Even for someone born of a lowly lineage, his conduct is more distinctive.
+Even for someone born of a lowly lineage—his conduct is more distinctive.

 Commentary:

-But the poet clearly says, in his opinion, any person must be classified mainly according to his conduct, irrespective of his birth in a higher or lower lineage (as per definitions of the society).
 Just because one is born into a reputed family (higher clan) it will not establish his character.
 A person's conduct comes from his value base, not his birth.
 What he has learnt along the way and what he has come to respect says a lot more about him as a human being.
 These thoughts and values differentiate him from others as either good or bad.
+That makes him a human of higher quality!

+Quality is—presence of values not absence of mistakes.
 Value the values in a person, not his background.

 pada vigrahaH: